 Examine the Contents

 Help the children to carefully take apart the soil plug, spreading it out and sifting through it on the plastic sheet.
 Sort the contents into piles of similar-sized stones, different colors or textures of soil, and plants.
+It helps to use a kitchen strainer for sifting the soil.
 Gently catch any worms, ants, millipedes, and other creatures in bug jars and examine with magnifying lenses; compare to the Soil, Litter, and Log Critter guide to identify them, if possible.
 Place some of the topsoil in the corner of a clean white dish basin.
 After a few minutes, some of the tiniest soil creatures may be more visible as they walk out onto the white surface.
 Look closely!
 Have the children in each group count up the number of earthworms in their soil sample and enter their result on a chart.

 Count the Earthworms

 As a group, look at the chart and compare the number of earthworms in each sample.
 Which one had the most?
 Fewest?
 What is the average number per sample?
 What might affect the number in one sample compared to another?
 (Temperature, shade, type of soil, etc.) How could you test this?